Middle-earth: Shadow of War: Plot

 Troy Baker returned from the first game as the voice for Talion, the game's protagonist.
 He also served as the game's motion capture director.

 Shadow of War continues the narrative from Shadow of Mordor, following undead ranger Talion (Troy Baker) who is still infused with the spirit of the elf lord Celebrimbor (Alastair Duncan).
 Talion and Celebrimbor travel to Mount Doom, where they forge a new Ring of Power that is free of Sauron's corruption.
 However, once the Ring is forged, Celebrimbor is abducted and held hostage by Shelob (Pollyanna McIntosh), who asks Talion to hand over the Ring in exchange for Celebrimbor.
 Talion reluctantly agrees and gives the Ring to Shelob, who claims they have a common enemy in Sauron.
 She uses the Ring to see into the future and directs Talion to the last Gondorian stronghold near Mordor, Minas Ithil.
 The city is under siege by Sauron's forces, due to the city's possession of a valuable Palantír that allows whoever possesses it to see anything they wish, making it either a valuable tool for Celebrimbor or a powerful weapon for Sauron.

 Talion travels to Minas Ithil and is at odds with Celebrimbor.
 Talion wants to help his fellow Gondorians, while Celebrimbor believes the city is already lost and the retrieval of the Palantír must take priority.
 Talion reasons that protecting Minas Ithil will protect the Palantír, and he meets up with the city's defenders: General Castamir (Travis Willingham), his daughter Idril (Nicole Tompkins), and his lieutenant Baranor (Ike Amadi).
-Together, they sabotage any efforts by Sauron's forces to break into the city, until Castamir betrays them, allowing the orcs to breach the gates, and hands over the Palantír to the Witch-king of Angmar (Matt Mercer) in return for sparing Idril.
+Despite Celebrimbor's reluctance, Talion speaks with Shelob and receives visions that give valuable intelligence in fighting the orc armies, including that there is a human traitor among them.
+Together, they sabotage any efforts by Sauron's forces to break into the city, until Castamir reveals himself to be the traitor, allowing the orcs to breach the gates, and hands over the Palantír to the Witch-king of Angmar (Matt Mercer) in return for sparing Idril.
 Castamir is killed by the Witch-king and Talion is barely able to escape with the help of Eltariel (Laura Bailey), an Elven assassin working on behalf of Galadriel (Jennifer Hale).
 The Witch-king, having seized Minas Ithil, renames it Minas Morgul.
 With the Palantír, Sauron realizes that Shelob is holding Celebrimbor's Ring and sends the Nazgûl to attack her.
 Talion is able to save Shelob, who returns the Ring to him and tells him that the fate of Middle-earth is in his hands.